 The melody itself is rather subtle; again, some of the steps and half-steps are tricky to hear.

 Les Mis has two beautiful but problematic songs which my students have sung, "Castle on a Cloud" and "I Dreamed a Dream".

-"I Dreamed a Dream" (made more famous recently by Susan Boyles) has a different problem -- like many Broadway songs, it is a "belting" song.
+"I Dreamed a Dream" (made more famous by Susan Boyle) has a different problem -- like many Broadway songs, it is a "belting" song.
 At least, it is most effective when belted.